Let's cut to the chase. The best shared hosting provider for most users is Domain.com (opens in new tab).

-This is another UK-based provider, and Tsohost also plays the value card, with an entry-level Economy shared hosting plan which starts at $5.30 (£3.99) per month.
-That plan limits you to 100GB storage and you do get unlimited bandwidth, Let’s Encrypt SSL and a hundred mailboxes.
+This is another UK-based provider, and Tsohost (opens in new tab) also plays the value card, with an entry-level Economy shared hosting plan which starts at $5.30 (£3.99) per month (£0.99/mo for the first year) That plan limits you to 100GB storage and you do get unlimited bandwidth, Let’s Encrypt SSL and a hundred mailboxes.

 Tsohost’s technical support may not be the fastest out there in terms of response times, at least in our experience, but it did provide clear and accurate answers to queries.
 Performance levels are also solid, and the company offers a 30-day money-back guarantee.

 - We discuss the merits of shared hosting vs dedicated hosting

 Best shared hosting FAQs

 How we test and choose the best shared hosting providers